CMU-17-356/cmu-17-356.github.io/docs/assignments/HW5.md

 ## Individual Deliverable

-As this is your final sprint for the Dronuts application, you should write a 1-page reflection on your experiences.
+As this is your final sprint for the Dronuts application, you should write a 1-2 page reflection on your experiences.
 Some of the points that you should reflect upon include the following:

+- The project, itself:
+    - How did your project turn out?
+    - Did your team complete everything you expected?
+Why or why not?
+    - Are you satisfied with its functionality?
+Why?
+    - Are you satisfied with its quality?
+Why?
+- Your individual performance:
     - What new skills did you learn?
+    - What do you wish you had done differently?
+    - What would you have done the same?
+- Your team's performance:
     - What went well?
     - What went poorly?
-- What do you wish you had done differently?
-- What would you have done the same?
+    - What will you do differently with your next team?

 Additionally, you are required to summarize your contributions to the Dronuts project, and your perception of the contributions of your teammates.